 3D and 4D scanning use the same ultrasound technology that hospitals use during normal diagnostic scans, the technology simply includes more advanced imaging software, which creates the 3D image.

 Despite this, we take the safety of you and your baby very seriously and see no need to take any unnecessary risks.
-We have adopted the ALARA (As Low As Reasonably Possible) principle, which means that we have our equipment set to the lowest possible settings, whilst imposing a maximum amount of time we will expose your baby to the ultrasound.
+We have adopted the ALARA (As Low As Reasonably Possible) principle, which means that we have our equipment set to the lowest possible settings, whilst imposing a maximum amount of time we will expose your baby to ultrasound.
 Therefore, even our longest scans will not last for more than 20 minutes.

-If you have any doubts, please feel free to ask advice from your own doctor or midwife before visiting us.
+If you have any doubts, please feel free to ask for advice from your own doctor or midwife before visiting us.